K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 ### 2.2 Install JAVA Development kit

-1. Access to the link below and when “JavaSE Download” page appears, click the “JDK Download” link shown at the center and it goes to lisence agreement page.
+1. Access the link below and when the “JavaSE Download” page appears, click the “JDK Download” link shown at the center and it goes to the license agreement page.
 [***http://www.oracle.com/technetwork/java/javase/downloads/index.html***](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
-2. Agree to the lisence and download the JDK according to the development environment.
+2. Agree to the license and download the JDK according to the development environment.
-3. Run the installation file and follow the procedures shown at the screen.
+3. Run the installation file and follow the procedures shown on the screen.
      ![java install](./images/openpaas-eclipse/image2.jpeg)

 4. Set environment variables for system properties to execute Java commands in command prompt.